 - 7.1.1 Statkraft recognises that in addition to addressing the climate crisis, our projects can also tackle the biodiversity crisis.
 It is estimated that over 1 million species across the world are at threat of extinction, while in Scotland 11% of species are under threat of extinction and nearly half of all species have decreased in abundance (Scottish Government, 2023).
-Renewable energy projects can play an important, and vital, role in halting the decline of our biodiversity through careful and considered design, the implementation of appropriate mitigation and enhancement measures, and enabling the transition away from carbon fuels. - 7.1.2 In recognition of the importance of this topic, Statkraft has a dedicated in-house ecology team who provide advice and guidance on all of our renewable energy projects to minimise the adverse effects of construction and operation, and maximise positive biodiversity opportunities.
-The team, with over 14 years' experience, and supported by a range of external experts, review the design of our projects, warning of potential impacts to protected fauna and flora, developing mitigation to remove and reduce impacts, and design and implement Nature Enhancement Management Plans (NEMP) to enhance the biodiversity at all of Statkraft's renewable energy projects. - 7.1.3 Statkraft's ecology team collate ecological and peat data from our projects, in development, construction and operation, to learn, adapt and make continual improvements to our Nature Enhancement Management Plans.
-Statkraft will make the data on our management plans and the monitoring results of the implementation available to the Scottish Government's central repository once this is established and is working closely with the Working Group on this. - 7.1.4 Statkraft acknowledges the importance of protecting and enhancing our ecology in order to halt the decline of our biodiversity, but the ability to do this is also determined by our capability to halt the effects of climate change.
-At Statkraft, we see both the climate and biodiversity crisis as issues that should not be addressed separately, but addressed simultaneously.
-It is well-known that a healthy and functioning ecosystem has climate-benefiting properties and therefore we strive to deliver projects that have dual benefits.
+Renewable energy projects can play an important, and vital, role in halting the decline of our biodiversity through careful and considered design, the implementation of appropriate mitigation and enhancement measures, and enabling the transition away from carbon fuels. - 7.1.2 In recognition of the importance of this topic, Statkraft has a dedicated in-house ecology team who provide advice and guidance on all of our renewable energy projects, to minimise the adverse effects of construction and operation and maximise positive biodiversity opportunities.
+The team, supported by a range of external specialist consultants, review the design of our projects, highlighting potential impacts to protected fauna and flora, developing mitigations to reduce and remove impacts, and design and implement Biodiversity Enhancement Strategies to enhance the biodiversity at all of Statkraft's renewable energy projects. - 7.1.3 Statkraft's ecology team collate ecological and peat data from our projects, in development, construction and operation, to learn, adapt and make continual improvements to our Nature Enhancement Plans.
+Statkraft will make the data on our management plans and the monitoring results of the implementation available to the Scottish Government's central repository once this is established and is working closely with the Working Group on this. - 7.1.4 Statkraft acknowledges the importance of protecting and enhancing our ecology in order to halt the decline of our biodiversity, but the ability to do this is also influenced by our capability to halt the effects of climate change.
+At Statkraft, we see the climate and biodiversity crises as issues that should not be addressed separately, but simultaneously.
+It is well-known that a healthy and functioning ecosystem has climate-benefiting properties and therefore we strive to deliver projects that have these dual benefits.
 Having a dedicated ecology team ensures our projects can deliver clean, green, renewable energy whilst providing greater ecological value and benefits to the surrounding site.